fuz/jspkmnengine/README.markdown

 ## JS PKMN Engine

 This is a Javascript Pokemon Game Engine.
-You can see a video of its capabilities in videos/
+You can see a video of its capabilities in videos/ or [on YouTube][].

 ## Progress
  * old but modular code